azaharafernandezguizan/myPlannedTasks/index.md

 6. Learn Salesforce for my work! --> **in progress**

 ## March 2018

+1. Continue the mini project on Aurelia.js and start the same project on Angular to compare it and publish it on Github. --> **in progress**

+2. Continue working on WTMAsturias --> **in progress**

 ## April 2018

+1. WTMAsturias

+2. Make a bot for Afaya publications

 ## May 2018

-1. Make a bot for Afaya publications
+1. Create a project based on chromotherapy with Raspberri Pi.

 ## June 2018

+1. Continue the project based on chromotherapy with Raspberri Pi.

 ## July 2018

+1. Create a project with Google Home, DialogFlow and Firebase.

 ## August 2018
 ## September 2018
 ## October 2018